Updated August 6, 2022

-This is the fourteenth in a series which introduces and describes the various dive services and sites for worldwide liveaboard dive safaris.
+This is the fourteenth in a series that introduces and describes the various dive services and sites for worldwide liveaboard dive safaris.
 This one focuses on Hawaii liveaboards.

 Somewhat surprisingly, there is only one major liveaboard company operating in Hawaii, the Aggressor Fleet.
-Certainly it is possible to charter other excellent vessels of various sizes and configurations, but that method tends to be very expensive.
+Certainly, it is possible to charter other excellent vessels of various sizes and configurations, but that method tends to be very expensive.
 The very reasonable Aggressor rates are even more favorable when compared to paying for a decent Hawaiian hotel and trying to get in a good 5-6 dives a day, including night dives, on top of accommodation fees.
-This is one of the best all inclusive scuba vacations on a very comfortable boat that has been in operation in this location since 1989.
-The food and service is outstanding and for a maximum of 14 divers, it can become a close knit and personal experience.
+This is one of the best all-inclusive scuba vacations on a very comfortable boat that has been in operation in this location since 1989.
+The food and service are outstanding and for a maximum of 14 divers, it can become a close-knit and personal experience.

 - Cruises the west coast of Hawaii island